cameronbowen444/cameronbowen444/README.md

 ⚡ Fun fact:
-  - I have my Real Estate license and understand california real estate laws, contracts, easments and enrochments, buying and selling as well as I know programming.
+  - I have my Real Estate license in California.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------
 📫 How to reach me:
-Phone (818.292.7352)
+- Phone (818.292.7352)
-Email (cameronbowen555@gmail.com)
+- Email (cameronbowen555@gmail.com)

 ----------------------------------------------------------------------------------------------------------------------------------------------------------

-**I'm currently looking to meet others in the industry of software developement, colaborating with other professionals, and working at start up.**
+** I'm currently looking to meet others in the industry of software developement, colaborating with other professionals, and am employable under any type of arrangement as a developer to gain more experience. **

 <!--